Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 This section contains some of the features this project contains:
 * The homepage will be the landing page showing a large hero image to draw people in, an introduction to what the site is and a sign up button for a 7 day free trial.
-* Scrolling down to a short paragraph, the an image carosel
+* Scrolling down to a short paragraph, then an image carosel
 * Scrolling down there are three sections with a short paragraoh on the benefits of Weigh lifting, Fitness in general and nutrition.
 * Followed by a footer.
-* There are 5 additional pages a 'Find Us' page with a map and contact details
+* There are 8 additional pages a 'Find Us' page with a map and contact details
-* A meet the trainers page with 3 sections and bio's of 3 personal trainers
+* A meet the trainers page with 3 sections and bio's of 3 personal trainers.
+* A blogs page where the user (if regitered) can like, or leave a comment on each blog.
-* A drop down menu of 3 addditional pages of classes, with a small description and a timetable of tehse clasess
+* A drop down menu of 3 addditional pages of classes, with a small description.
+* A Register for an account page where the user will submit their personal details to open an account.
+* Once resitered, teh user can then have the option to log in in future, or log out.

 ## Technologies